The Ordinary’s New Moisturiser Is The Only One I'll Ever Need

 Advertisement

-At £20, this is one of The Ordinary's pricier products, especially when you consider that the majority are under £10 (even after the recent price increase).
-I asked The Ordinary why this one is double the price of the first Natural Moisturizing Factors, which is £9.90.
+For just over $35, this is one of The Ordinary's pricier products, especially when you consider that the majority are under $20 (even after the recent price increase).
+I asked The Ordinary why this one is double the price of the first Natural Moisturizing Factors, which is $21.30.
 The brand told me that the new moisturiser is formulated with almost two times more humectants (ingredients that draw in moisture) and four times more moisturising emollients (ingredients which keep that moisture under lock and key) than the original Natural Moisturizing Factors + HA.
 I can only assume that because The Ordinary has boosted the ingredient content, this is reflected in the cost.

-Still, at £20 this moisturiser competes with plenty of high-end ones I've tried.
-I'm a fan of U Beauty The Barrier Bioactive Treatment, in particular, and even included it in our recent Beauty Innovator Awards roundup — it's that good.
-But at £187, the price makes my eyes water.
-The same goes for the revered Augustinus Bader The Rich Cream, £225 for 50ml.
+Still, at the price, this moisturiser competes with plenty of high-end ones I've tried.
+I'm a fan of U Beauty The Barrier Bioactive Treatment, in particular.
+But at $343, the price makes my eyes water.
+The same goes for the revered Augustinus Bader The Rich Cream, $437 for 50ml.
 Surprisingly, The Ordinary's Natural Moisturizing Factors + PhytoCeramides delivers very similar results.

 Like those more expensive products, it's incredible at repairing an ailing skin barrier, eradicating dryness, redness and sensitivity.
 My makeup (which often clings to parched patches) also looks more professional over the moisturised canvas.
 I've been using it on my dry lips throughout the day, too, and I could swear it's better than my lip balm.